• Skip to primary navigation

 • Transcript assessment: $100

 Financial professionals can use a variety of accounting certifications to advance their professions, gain promotions, and increase their salaries.
-Each of these accounting titles is distinct from the others and has a distinct career focus.
+Each accounting title is distinct from the others and has a distinct career focus.

 As a result, depending on your goals for your career, some of these accounting credentials may be the perfect fit for you, while others may not.